Film Treatment for "The Shohola Five"

 WRITER/CONTACT: Rob Fulfer - robfulfer@yahoo.com - 615-260-0916

-LOGLINE: Five mysterious survivors of The Great Shohola Train Wreck at the end of the Civil War go on to take part in other future disastrous events in American History
+LOGLINE: Five mysterious survivors of The Great Shohola Train Wreck at the end of the Civil War go on to take part in other future disastrous events in American history

 OPENING SCENE: A reenactment of the historic and horrific train wreck that occurred near Shohola, Pennsylvania, in July 1864 as the Civil War was drawing to a close.
+There were a total of 65 prisoners, guards and railway workers killed.
+The large majority killed were Confederate soldiers.

 ACT ONE: Five survivors of the wreck, all Confederate prisoners, are able to slip away during the melee each vowing to avenge their compatriots who were not so lucky as to survive the wreck or the war.
 Short intros and back stories of each of the five survivors.

 ACT TWO: Survivor 1 meets up with John Wilkes Booth and other conspirators in Washington D.C. in April of 1865.
-In November of the same year, he witnesses the public hanging of Henry Wirz, the only Confederate office executed as a war criminal.

-Survivor 3 attends the beginnings of the Ku Klux Klan in Pulaski, TN, in December of 1865
+Survivor 3 witnesses the public hanging of Henry Wirz, the only Confederate officer executed as a war criminal, in November 1865.
+He then attends the beginnings of the Ku Klux Klan in Pulaski, TN, in December of 1865.

-Survivor 4 is part of the Jesse James gang that commits the first daylight bank robbery recorded in the U.S. in Liberty, Missouri in February 1866.
+Survivor 4 is part of the Jesse James gang that commits the first daylight bank robbery recorded in the U.S. in Liberty, Missouri, in February 1866.

 CHARACTER LIST: